Recursively-Constrained Partially Observable Markov Decision Processes: Constrained POMDPs

-\begin{theorem} Eq. \eqref{eq:bellmanoptimality} does not always hold for C-POMDPs. \end{theorem} \begin{proof} We provide a counterexample that violates Eq.~\eqref{eq:bellmanoptimality}.
+A problem has the optimal substructure property if \emph{an optimal solution to the problem contains optimal solutions to its subproblems} \citet{algorithmsbook2009cormen}.
+Additionally, \citeauthor{algorithmsbook2009cormen} note that these subproblems must be independent of each other.
+If this holds for Problem~\ref{prob: cpomdp}, then the optimal policy $\pi^*(b_0)$ at $b_0$ can be computed recursively by finding the optimal policy $\pi^*(h_t)$ for each successive history \emph{for the same planning problem}.
+Thus, a natural subproblem to Eq.~\eqref{eq:original problem} is the history-based subproblem $(\mathcal{M}, h_t)$, with $\pi^*(h_t) = \arg \max _{\pi} V_{R}^{\pi}(h_t) \text { s.t. } V_{C}^{\pi}\left(b_{0}\right) \leq \hat{c}$\footnote{Constraining $V_C^{\pi}(h_t) \leq \hat{c}$ also violates the property as the constraint is defined only at $b_0$.}.
+We show that this subproblem violates the optimal substructure property, which makes the employment of standard dynamic programming techniques difficult\footnote{Some approaches use dynamic programming (\cite{Isom2008PiecewiseLDP}, \cite{kim2011cpbvi}), but they do not find optimal policies.}.

+Since the constraint of Eq.~\eqref{eq:original problem} is defined only at $b_0$, the subproblem at $h_t$ must consider the expected cumulative cost of the policy from $b_0$.
+It is not enough to compute the expected total cost obtained from $b_0$ to $h_t$, as an optimal cost-value from $h_t$ depends on cost-values of other subproblems.
+We illustrate this with an example.
 Consider the POMDP (depicted as a belief MDP) in Figure~\ref{fig:counterexample}, which is a simplified version of Example~\ref{ex:caveexample}.
 W.l.o.g., let $\gamma = 1$.
-The agent starts at $b_0$ with a cost constraint $\hat{c} = 5$.
-Actions $a_A$ and $a_B$ represent going through tunnels A and B, respectively, and $r$ and $nr$ are the observations that tunnel A is rocky and not rocky, respectively.
+The agent starts at $b_0$ with constraint $\hat{c} = 5$.
+Actions $a_A$ and $a_B$ represent going through tunnels A and B, and $r$ and $nr$ are the observations that tunnel A is rocky and not rocky, respectively.